LGR3/GloVe-NLP-TF/README.md

-# GloVe-NLP-TF
+# RecrutAi GloVe NLP Task Force: a One-Liner Text_Normalize()
-RecrutAi GloVe NLP Task Force: a One-Liner Text_Normalize()
+Python in-code library for preprocessing and normalizing text data.

-This code/lib should be used in-code and must be identical for model constructors and for using the models predict().
+This code/lib should be used in-code and must be identical for model constructors and model's predict() alike.

 ```python
 # ======================